 For all practical purposes, no change:

-The number of people continuing to receive jobless benefits rose by 14,000 to 2.16 million in the week ended Aug.
-20. The unemployment rate among people eligible for benefits held at 1.6 percent.
+The number of people continuing to collect jobless benefits rose by 4,000 to 3.26 million in the week ended Oct.
+20. The continuing claims figure does not include the number of workers receiving extended benefits under federal programs.

 I would expect an increase next week, due to the recent spell of bad weather in the Northeast.